Chimney (locomotive): Aesthetics

-The bonnet chimney became one of the most distinctive features contributing, with the large rectangular oil headlamp, an air of frontal grandeur to 19th-century American locomotives.
-Many designers or railway companies had their own distinctive style, such as the William Adams' "Stovepipe" chimney on the 19th century LSWR, or the copper-capped chimneys on the Great Western Railway.
+The bonnet chimney became one of the most distinctive features 19th-century American locomotives.
+That, along with a large rectangular oil headlamp, gave them an air of grandeur.
+Many designers or railway companies had their own distinctive style, such as the William Adams' "Stovepipe" chimney on the 19th century London and South Western Railway, or the copper-capped chimneys on the Great Western Railway.

-As locomotive boilers grew larger, the space available for chimneys was reduced, as they still had to fit within the same loading gauge.
-This reduced their effectiveness at keeping the exhaust gases away from the driver's line of sight, and as a result locomotives had to be fitted with devices such as smoke deflectors.
+As locomotive boilers grew larger, the space available for chimneys was reduced, because they still had to fit within the same loading gauge.
+That reduced the effectiveness of the chimney in keeping the exhaust gases away from the driver's line of sight and, as a result, locomotives had to be fitted with devices such as smoke deflectors.